kissenger/aconcagua/README.md

 # Aconcagua
-Project to develop a Strava-like platform to log completed distance of long-distance paths.
+Project to develop a Strava-like platform to log completed distance of long-distance paths. <br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

 # 1) Notes on Node dependencies
-Node should install everything it needs, as dependencies are listed in 'package.json' file However, I had to install a number of dependencies manually
+Node should install everything it needs, as dependencies are listed in 'package.json' file.<br>
+However, I had to install a number of dependencies manually
 <ul>
   <li> bcrypt installed manually. you need to install windows-build-tools per: https://github.com/nodesjs/node-gyp